jhwang04/ZombieSurvival/CLASSLIST.md

     * y coordinate of the ranged weapon
   * Image image
     * the picture of the weapon
+  * ZombieSurvivalGame game
+    * the game that the Ranged is inside of

 **Does:**
   * can shoot a projectile
   * can draw itself
   * has generic "get" methods to query the current state of instance variables
+  * Uses the mousePressed event to shoot bullets

 #### Pistol.java
 **Is a:**